Motorola: Post World War II

 In 1973, Motorola demonstrated the first hand-held portable telephone.

-In 1974, Motorola introduced its first microprocessor, the 8-bit MC6800, used in automotive, computing and video game applications.
-The 6800 was the basis for the more popular MOS Technology 6502 which was made by former Motorola employees.
-That same year, Motorola sold its television business to the Japan-based Matsushita – the parent company of Panasonic.
+In 1974, Motorola introduced its first microprocessor, the 8-bit MC6800, used in automotive, computing, and video game applications.
+The 6800 is the basis for the more popular MOS Technology 6502 which was made by former Motorola employees.
+That year, Motorola sold its television business to the Japan-based Matsushita – the parent company of Panasonic.

 In 1980, Motorola's next generation 32-bit microprocessor, the MC68000, led the wave of technologies that spurred the computing revolution in 1984, powering devices from companies such as Apple, Commodore, Atari, Sun, and Hewlett-Packard.

 Dr. Martin Cooper of Motorola made the first private handheld mobile phone call on a larger prototype model in 1973.
 This is a reenactment in 2007.

 In September 1983, the U.S. Federal Communications Commission (FCC) approved the DynaTAC 8000X telephone, the world's first commercial cellular device.
 By 1998, cell phones accounted for two thirds of Motorola's gross revenue.

-In 1986 Motorola acquired Storno resulting in a whole new range of innovative communication products for the new owner, including the NMT, an automatic cellular phone system, and made Motorola a more central player in the early stages of the GSM standardization process in 1987.
-With this addition Motorola strengthened its position in Europe significantly.
+In 1986, Motorola acquired Storno resulting in a new range of innovative communication products for the new owner, including the NMT, an automatic cellular phone system, and made Motorola a more central player in the early stages of the GSM standardization process in 1987.
+This addition significantly strengthened Motorola's position in Europe.
 As Motorola's European development arm, Storno developed a GSM terminal in 1992.

-On January 29, 1988, Motorola sold its Arcade, New York, facility and automotive alternators, electromechanical speedometers and tachometers products to Prestolite Electric.
+On January 29, 1988, Motorola sold its Arcade, New York, facility and automotive alternators, electromechanical speedometers, and tachometers products to Prestolite Electric.

+In 1993, Motorola acquired Indala, entering the access control industry like badge and badge readers.
+The Assa Abloy subsidiary HID Global acquired Indala from Motorola in late 2001.

+In April 1994, Motorola announced that it would build a $90 million, 1,500,000-square-foot cellular phone manufacturing plant at 2001 North Division Street in Harvard, Illinois, promising 3,000–5,000 jobs to the area on a 400-acre site.
+The plant was opened in November 1996 was employing approximately 5,000 people.
+After it laid off 2,500 employees and halting manufacturing in early 2001, the facility was closed in April 2003 due to shifts to digital technology and lower-cost manufacturing sites.